NII-cloud-operation/OperationHub/README.md

 Try accessing https://(your domain name)/ from your browser.
 If everything went well, you should see a JupyterHub login page.

+**Caution:** The default image is better to be loaded beforehand to avoid a long wait and a possible time-out.

 # Create new user

 For creating a new user, use `useradd` command on the command line of the server.